Sagastad: The Myklebust Ship

 The most important exhibit at Sagastad is the reconstruction of the Myklebust ship, the largest viking ship ever discovered in Norway.
 Visitors are able to board the 30 meter long ship inside the center.
 The entire ship is accessible from a boarding ramp.
 The ship is situated in the middle of the center, surrounded by interactive exhibitions that are mainly connected to the ship and the other burial sites at Nordfjordeid.

+The rear of the building features large rear doors and a ramp down to the fjord to facilitate launching of the vessel, something that happens on special occasions.

 Graves in Nordfjordeid

 The Myklebust gravemound known as Rundehågjen is both the last and largest cremation grave found from the Viking Age.
 It was excavated in 1874 by Anders Lorange.

 He came to Nordfjordeid from Bergen in 1874 to investigate the large burial mound that is locally called “Rundehågjen” or “Lisje Skjoratippen”.
 The mound stands on Myklebust farm which used to houses 5 burial mounds.
 But this very mound turned out to be unique.

 The mound was about 30 meters in diameter, was almost 4 meters tall, and had a wide moat around it.
 The mound contained the remains of a unique Viking ship and a number of high-status objects from the end of the ninth century.
 The sumptuous burial remains in the mound and traces of the mysterious rituals performed at the burial, provided a fascinating insight into the way of life and worldview of the Norse society that lived in Nordfjordeid more than a thousand years ago.

 The ship in the mound was named Myklebustskipet, after the farm name where it was found.
 Unfortunately, the ship came in the shadow of the Viking ships that were found some years later: the Gokstad ship in 1880 and the Oseberg ship in 1904.
 The reason was that the Gokstad ship and the Oseberg ship were found intact, while the Myklebust ship had been burned during the burial.
 There was therefore not much to see of the Myklebust ship.